 As we are unable to provide standardized broadcast equipment we expect that a wide variety of equipment (CD players, MP3 players, Worksite Radio / Charger, Portable Voice Amplifier, Mobile devices with an amplified speaker) will be used to broadcast the owl calls.
 Differences in the volume and sound quality of these broadcast units will affect the number of owls that respond.
 However, as long as the average volume and quality of the broadcast unit does not change over time, this will not interfere with the usefulness of this survey for monitoring long-term trends in owl populations.
+Plus good batteries are a must - always ensure you start the survey with a full charge.
+If your unit tends to use the charge quickly have a back up plan such as extra batteries or a portable charging bank.

-We ask that you to conduct a simple test of your equipment to see how far away you can clearly the calls on the broadcast.
-Some equipment may have difficulty playing the CD, please contact us if you have any problems but keep in mind that the CD always starts with two minutes of silence.
+We ask that you to conduct a simple test of your equipment to see how far away you can hear the calls on the broadcast.
+Depending on the age and technologies some equipment may have difficulty playing the CD or MP3 but keep in mind that the broad cast file always starts with two minutes of silence.
 This will provide us with some indication of how much variability there is in the broadcast equipment being presently used.
 We have established 250 metres as the minimum distance at which you should be able to recognize the Boreal Owl calls when the broadcast is played at maximum volume without causing distortion.
-This guideline is well within the capability of many inexpensive systems.
+This guideline is well within the capability of many units.
 If your equipment does not meet this guideline, please locate another unit that does.

-Before heading out to do your survey, make sure the broadcast is working, that the batteries are fresh/charged, that you have your charger, and that you are familiar with the unit.
+Before heading out to do your survey, make sure the broadcast unit is working, that the batteries are fresh/charged, that you have your charger, and that you are familiar with the unit.
 Modern cars require a large amount of energy, if you plug multiple items in and heat car seats your car battery may not be able to keep up for the length of the survey.

-➡ INSTRUCTIONS FOR TESTING YOUR BROADCAST EQUIPMENT
+■ INSTRUCTIONS FOR TESTING YOUR BROADCAST EQUIPMENT